u03n0/u03n0/README.md

 ## Oh ...
 You found me.
 Welcome welcome.
-Nothing fancy here, just a snapshot into my mind, ambitions, broken dreams, good intentions and a few completed projects.
+Nothing fancy here, just a snapshot into my mind, with a few completed projects.
 Emphasis on *a few*.
 Most repos aim to explain a topic, with a Feynman apporach, while others showcase a micro project from end-to-end.

 ## Domains